arunsamy4444/Emergency-Access-Profile/README.md

 # Emergency Access Profile

-A web-based emergency identification and contact system that helps connect accident victims, children, elderly individuals, or vulnerable persons with their emergency contacts through QR code scanning.

-## Problem

-In many emergencies, bystanders are willing to help but often have no way to quickly identify a person or contact their family members.

-Examples:

-* Road accidents
-* Missing children
-* Elderly individuals with memory-related conditions
-* Medical emergencies
-* Individuals unable to communicate

-Emergency Access Profile provides a simple solution: scan a QR code and instantly access essential emergency information and contact details.
+A privacy-focused, open-source emergency access platform designed for children, elderly individuals, and accident victims.

+The goal is simple:

+**Provide critical emergency information when it is needed, while minimizing unnecessary exposure of personal data.**

 ---

+# Why This Project Exists

+In an emergency, bystanders are often willing to help but have no way to identify a person or contact their family.

+Existing solutions frequently require users to share large amounts of personal information, maintain persistent records, or rely on centralized systems that retain sensitive data indefinitely.

+Emergency Access Profile is being built around a different principle:

+> Store only what is necessary.
+Share only what is necessary.
+Retain information only as long as it serves a legitimate emergency purpose.

+---

+# Target Users

+## Children

+If a child becomes separated from their guardian, a responsible adult can scan the QR code and initiate contact with family members.

+## Elderly Individuals

+Provides emergency identification and family notification for seniors who may require assistance or have memory-related conditions.

+## Accident Victims

+Allows first responders or bystanders to access critical emergency information and notify designated contacts.

+---

-## Features
+# Current Features

 ### User Authentication

 * User registration
-* Secure login/logout
+* Secure login and logout
 * Session management

-### Emergency Profile Management
+### Emergency Profiles

-Each user can maintain:
+Users can maintain:

 * Full Name
 * Phone Number